Club Atlético Aldosivi

 Club Atlético Aldosivi (usually called simply Aldosivi) is an Argentine football club based in the city of Mar del Plata, Buenos Aires Province.
-The senior squad currently plays in Primera Nacional, the second division of the Argentine football league system.
+The senior squad plays since 2025 in the Primera División, the first division of the Argentine football league system.

 The club also has a women's football section.

 History

 Foundation

-The club was established on was founded on March 29, 1913, when a group of employees of the company that was building the port of Mar del Plata by then, met at El Recreo coffee house to establish a club where they could play the sport they loved.
+The club was established on was founded on March 29, 1913, when a group of employees of the French company that was building the port of Mar del Plata by then, met at El Recreo coffee house to establish a club where they could play the sport they loved.

 The club's name comes from the first two letters of the last name of engineers and owners of the company commissioned to build the port: Allard, Doulfus, Sillard, and Wiriott (the "w" was changed to a "v" because there was no "W" available to telegraph the official announcement).

 The first colors were taken from the French flag (blue, white and red), worn by the team during its first years of existence.
 Some time later, a local store donated the green and yellow jerseys in vertical stripes to the club.
 It became Aldosivi definitive colors, worn to present days.

 Pedro Seré was elected as club's first president.
 He also established the "Asociación Marplatense de Football" (the first local league), headquartered at the port of Mar del Plata on Figuero Alcorta street.